6 Scanning a System

 For all schedules the following actions are available:

-• edit Edit the schedule.
+• Edit the schedule.

 6.5 Managing Targets